dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-vs-pipelines.md

 # Comparing and contrasting GitHub Actions and Azure Pipelines

-GitHub Actions and Azure Pipelines have a common history - in fact, the Actions agent is a fork of the Pipelines agent!
+GitHub Actions and Azure Pipelines have a common history - in fact, the Actions agent is a fork of the Pipelines agent.
 There are many similarities between GitHub Actions and Azure Pipelines and it is worth comparing and contrasting them.

 ## Pipelines as code